 “To Motivate Young People to be Better Citizens”

 Massanutten Military Academy’s mission is to prepare cadets for their success by delivering structure and a superior educational experience.

 Our unique approach involves an environment built on collaboration, critical thinking, and innovation.
 Together, we value cultural diversity and international mindedness as we prepare students to become tomorrow’s global citizens.

 "Not for Ourselves Alone"

-Massanutten Military Academy is an International Baccalaureate Career Program school (IBCP) and also offers a full STEM Curriculum, Honors Courses, and AP Courses, as well as Dual Enrollment Courses offered through Lord Fairfax Community College.
+Massanutten Military Academy is an International Baccalaureate Career Program school (IBCP) and also offers a full STEM Curriculum, Honors Courses, and AP Courses, as well as Dual Enrollment Courses.
 Average class size at MMA is 10 Cadets.